robertvanhaecke/Munchkin-Short-Rules/RULES.md

 ### Cards
 - Item cards: Items have a price at the bottom of the card and "_+ some-number_" at the top of the card.
 - Monster cards: Monster cards have a level and name at the top of the card and "_some-number Treasures_" at the bottom.
-- Trap cards: Curse cards have "_Trap!_" at the top of the card.
+- Trap cards: Trap cards have "_Trap!_" at the top of the card.
 - Ally cards: Ally cards have "ally" at the top of the card.
 - Affiliation cards: Affiliation cards have "affiliation" in the middle of the card.